BadeaTayea/First-Repository/STEAD Wiki.md

     -	60 second (6000 samples) in duration
         -	The time of first sample is given by *trace_start_time* in UTC, which is randomly selected to be between 5 and 10 seconds prior to the P-arrival time.
 -	Most of the seismograms have SNR between 10 and 40 decibels

 ---

+## **Construction of STEAD**
+The way STEAD is constructed is a very crucial part of comprehending what this dataset is able to achieve.
+STEAD is not only capable of ensembling a huge dataset that constitutes more than 4 million phase arrival times of earthquake waveforms recorded by 3-component stations, but it also is a highly dependable dataset that has sorted out signals.
+Here are the methods the authors of STEAD used to classify and create an accurate dataset:
+### Waveforms:
+* To ensure every recorded waveform only includes one earthquake signal, STEAD uses a fixed window(1 minute) around the phase arrival times.
+* The window is chosen 5 to 10 seconds before the P arrival and end it 5 seconds after the S arrival, shortest.
+* All waveforms are detrended and resampled to 100 Hz.
+* STEAD includes additional labels such as the end of earthquake signals.
+* Estimation of the end of earthquake signal is based on the time series envelope and snr measured separately for each component as:
+Most of the seismograms have snr between 10 and 40 decibels.
+The snr can be used to identify data with one or two faulty channels or to select high-quality waveforms for tasks that are sensitive to waveform quality.
+### Errors:
+STEAD identifies a couple of errors and tries to estimate uncertainty levels.
+Most of them are due to the lack of sensitivity of current detection algorithms or some preferences that network operators did when recording earthquakes.
+These errors are:
+* **Earthquake characterization errors:** Errors in location, depth, origin time, and magnitude estimates of the earthquakes and can be due to errors in the arrival time picking, inaccurate velocity models, non-robust algorithms, number of recording stations, etc.
+    1. STEAD lays out uncertainty levels in location, depth, origin time errors, and measures the quality of reported parameters.
+    1. The smaller the ***source_gap_deg***, the more reliable is the calculated horizontal position of the earthquake.
+     1. ***source_horizontal_uncertainty*** varies from about 100m horizontally for the best-located events to tens of km for global events.
+   1. Due to the different depth determination methods, the error bars of the source depth can be huge.
+For example, for the shallow areas default depth is often used as 33 km, but in shallower areas, like mid-ocean ridges, the default depth is 5 or 10 km.
+Operators used default depths when depth is poorly constrained by seismic data.
+* **Errors in arrival time picks:** errors that are originating from inaccurate arrival time estimation or human errors in manual picks.
+   1. To replace the theoretical arrival times with more accurate picks, STEAD used PhaseNet, a deep-learning-based phase picker.
+CRED is also used to identify traces with no earthquake or with more than one earthquake.
+    1. Using these algorithms, STEAD detected uncatalogued earthquake signals and incorrect labels.
+These flaws made them reduce the size of the original waveform data set by 8%.
+   1. To ensure that the noise traces do not contain earthquake signal, the same method of pre-processing and post-processing is applied.
+   1. Unfortunately, the algorithms that are used in some of the seismic networks lack sensitivity.
+Overall, STEAD tries to ensure that there is no unrecorded earthquake in the catalog by applying this procedure.

+---